Buckie: History

-Layout today
+Geography

-Geographically, the town is, broadly speaking, laid out in a linear fashion, following the coastline.
-There is a lower shore area and an upper area.
-Fundamentally Buckie itself is the central part of the community lying between the Victoria Bridge under which flows the Buckie Burn at the western end of West Church Street, the eastern end of Cluny Harbour and above the shore area.
-To the west of Victoria Bridge and the Buckie Burn is Buckpool, which was formerly known as Nether Buckie, and on the shoreline, west of Cluny Harbour, between Baron Street and the Buckie Burn mouth, there is the Yardie.
-Immediately above the Yardie on the Buckie side of the burn is the Seatown.
+The town lies on the Moray coast, around five miles east of the mouth of the River Spey.
+On the eastern side it largely comes to an end against the Freuchny burn, whilst the more central Buckie Burn divides Buckie and Buckpool.
+Buckie comprises numerous former separate fishing villages, each of which retain their own name and character.
+Buckie itself is the central part of the community lying between the Victoria Bridge under which flows the Buckie Burn at the western end of West Church Street, the eastern end of Cluny Harbour and above the shore area.
+West of the Buckie Burn is Buckpool, which was formerly known as Nether Buckie, and on the shoreline, west of Cluny Harbour, there is the Yardie.
+Immediately above the Yardie on the Buckie side of the burn is Seatown.
 To the west of the Yardie is Harbourhead.
 To the east of Cluny Harbour lie Ianstown, Gordonsburgh and Portessie also known locally as The Sloch (historically The Rotten Slough), which reaches towards Strathlene.

-These communities were, to all intents and purposes, separate fishing settlements that gradually merged over the course of time.
-A new town was laid out above the shoreline in the 19th century and this is the rump of Buckie.
+Climate

 Population and demography

-The 2011 UK Census reported that, from Buckie's total population, 88.7% were born in Scotland with the largest single minority being those born in England (7.5%).
-In terms of declared ethnic allegiance the largest was "White Scottish", at 90.5%.
+The 2021 UK Census reported that, from Buckie's total population, 84.2% were born in Scotland with the largest single minority being those born in England (9.76%).
+In terms of declared ethnicity, the largest was "White Scottish", at 84.25%.